DabblerDK/MEP-SW-ESP32/README.md

 Note:
 - The software has been developed and compiled using Arduino IDE (we have tested v.
 2.1.0, but will probably also work on other/later versions
 - We have added this URL as "Additional Board Manager URLs" (the File/Properties menu): https://espressif.github.io/arduino-esp32/package_esp32_index.json
+- Two different hardware versions are supported by this software (the source auto configures based on the choosen board):
+  - the original https://www.dabbler.dk MEP module (Rev1.10, Rev2.00 and later), using the "ESP32 Dev Module" board (ESP32-WROOM-32 based boards)
+  - the http://www.ustepper.dk/ MEP module (Rev1.0 and later), using the "ESPC3 Dev Module" board (ESP32-C3-MINI-1 based boards)
+    Note: This version of the software has a dependency on EspSoftware Serial by Dirk Kaar, Peter Lerup (we have been testing with version 8.0.1 and 8.0.3 of the library, but will expect it to work with any future versions as well)
+  - Other similar hardware and earlier versions of the mentioned modules can be supported by modifying the source code.
-- During development we are using the "ESP32 Dev Module" board
+- During development we are using the "ESP32 Dev Module" and "ESP32C3 Dev Module" boards depending on the hardware
-- The software have a dependency on PubSubClient by Nick O'Leary <nick.oleary@gmail.com> for MQTT (we have been testing with version 2.8.0 of the library, but will expect it to work with any future versions as well)
+- The software has a dependency on PubSubClient by Nick O'Leary <nick.oleary@gmail.com> for MQTT (we have been testing with version 2.8.0 of the library, but will expect it to work with any future versions as well)
 - MQTT implementation does NOT support Home Assistent Autodiscovery as of now.
 - You need to obtain the MEP key (MBK key) yourself via your power company (where you buy yor power).
 It is a 20 ASCII character key (it might look like it is HEX, but it is NOT - so please do not try to convert it!).
 We actually only need the first 16 ASCII characters, but if you enter the full key the software will handle it correctly.
 - The Dashboard page should always work without login/password, but for the rest of the pages you need to supply the login/password you chose on the configuration page (the module also accept your wifi name and password as a fail safe).